networkx/nx-guides/content/algorithms/isomorphism/not_isomorphic.md

 import matplotlib.pyplot as plt
 ```

-The graph isomorphism problem is a very interesting topic with many applications
+Graph isomorphism is a very interesting topic with many applications
-spanning graph theory and network science --- check out {doc}`isomorphism` for
+spanning graph theory and network science --- check out
-a deeper introduction!
+{doc}`the isomorphism tutorial <isomorphism>` for a deeper introduction!

 Determining whether two graphs `G` and `H` are isomorphic essentially boils
 down to finding a valid isomorphic mapping between the nodes in `G` and `H`,
 respectively.
-The process of finding such a mapping can be quite expensive:
+The process of finding such a mapping can be quite expensive.
+Let's investigate with a basic pair of graphs.

 ```{code-cell}
 G = nx.complete_graph(100)
 H = nx.relabel_nodes(G, {n: 10 * n for n in G})
 ```

-We know `G` and `H` are isomorphic a priori, since `H` is just a copy of `G` with
+We know `G` and `H` are isomorphic *a priori*, since `H` is just a copy of `G` with
 relabeled nodes.
 Of course, we can verify this: